Tacha-S/perception/README.md

 Features
 ------------
-* Detect 3Dof poses (in a tabletop setting) in under 1s
+* Detect 3Dof poses (in a tabletop setting) in under 1s without any CNN training
-* No pretraining required
-* Works with depth data from typical RGBD cameras
 * Get high detection accuracies required for tasks such as robotic manipulation
-* Get 6-Dof poses directly from output of 2D segmentation CNN
+* Get accurate 6-Dof poses directly from output of a 2D segmentation CNN

 System Requirements
 ------------